Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

 EOB waveforms with generic deviations from GR have been developed based on a parameterized form for performing theory-agnostic tests.
 These include deformations to the \GW phase (see Eq.~\eqref{ppE}) which are added as corrections to frequency-domain EOB waveforms in GR~\cite{LIGOScientific:2018dkp,Sennett:2019bpc,Mehta:2022pcn,LIGOScientific:2020tif,LIGOScientific:2021sio}, or parameterized deformations of the QNMs in time-domain EOB waveforms, which have been used to perform tests of the no-hair theorem in GR and constrain higher-order curvature theories of gravity~\cite{Brito:2018rfr,Ghosh:2021mrv,Silva:2022srr,LIGOScientific:2020tif,LIGOScientific:2021sio,Maggio:2022hre}.

 Recent work has also computed the EOB dynamics for non-spinning binaries in various theories beyond GR as a foundational step towards enabling model-dependent tests.
-Results are available for scalar-tensor theories of gravity~\cite{Julie:2017pkb,Julie:2017ucp,Jain:2022nxs,Julie:2022qux}, Einstein-Maxwell-dilaton theories~\cite{Khalil:2018aaj} and Einstein-scalar-Gauss-Bonnet gravity~\cite{Julie:2019sab,Julie:2022qux}.
+Results are available for scalar-tensor theories of gravity~\cite{Julie:2017pkb,Julie:2017ucp,Jain:2022nxs,Julie:2022qux,Jain:2023fvt,Jain:2023vlf}, Einstein-Maxwell-dilaton theories~\cite{Khalil:2018aaj} and ESGB gravity~\cite{Julie:2022qux}.
 The EOB approach has also been used to compute the two-body potential energy of point-like particles in theories exhibiting a Vainshtein screening~\cite{Kuntz:2019plo}.
-Developing these results into full EOB waveform models and including more realistic physics remains an open task.
+Developing these results into full EOB waveform models and including more realistic physics remains a challenging task, however important steps in this direction were recently done in Ref.~\cite{Julie:2024fwy} where the first example of a full IMR waveform model for a beyond-GR theory, namely ESGB, was built.
+This waveform builds on top of SEOBNRv5PHM~\cite{Ramos-Buades:2023ehm}, the state-of-the-art EOB multipolar waveform model for spin-precessing binary BHs, and includes corrections from ESGB gravity in both the inspiral and ringdown while also adding nuisance parameters to marginalize over the uncertainty in the merger morphology.